User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Italy (online or onsite) is designed for system administrators who intend to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Italy (online or onsite) is designed for system administrators seeking to use Microsoft Active Directory to manage and secure data access.

-- Establish a domain and define access permissions for users and devices.
+- Creating a domain and defining access rights for users and devices.

-- Deploy a Certificate Service and manage certificates.
+- Establishing a Certificate Service and managing certificates.

 Network Security and Secure Communication

-21 HoursDeveloping a secure networked application can be challenging, even for developers who are already familiar with various cryptographic building blocks such as encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic primitives, the course first establishes a solid foundation regarding the main requirements of secure communication—namely, secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also addresses the typical problems that can compromise these requirements, alongside real-world solutions.
+21 HoursBuilding a secure networked application can be challenging, even for developers who have previously utilized various cryptographic primitives like encryption and digital signatures.
+To help participants grasp the role and application of these cryptographic building blocks, the course begins by establishing a solid understanding of the core requirements for secure communication—namely, secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
+It also addresses common threats that can compromise these requirements alongside real-world mitigation strategies.

-Since cryptography is a critical aspect of network security, the course discusses the most important cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than focusing on an in-depth mathematical background, these topics are explored from a developer's perspective, illustrating typical use-case examples and practical considerations related to crypto usage, such as public key infrastructures.
-The course also introduces security protocols used in various areas of secure communication, with an in-depth discussion on widely-used protocol families such as IPSEC and SSL/TLS.
+Given that cryptography is central to network security, the course explores key algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement protocols.
+Rather than focusing on complex mathematical theories, the material is presented from a developer's perspective, highlighting typical use cases and practical considerations such as Public Key Infrastructure (PKI).
+The curriculum introduces security protocols used across various domains of secure communication, with a detailed examination of widely adopted protocol families like IPsec and SSL/TLS.

-Typical cryptographic vulnerabilities are discussed, both in relation to specific crypto algorithms and cryptographic protocols.
-Examples include BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and similar issues, as well as the RSA timing attack.
-For each problem, the practical considerations and potential consequences are described, without delving into deep mathematical details.
+The course also examines common cryptographic vulnerabilities associated with specific algorithms and protocols, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each issue, the potential consequences and practical implications are explained without delving into deep mathematical details.

-Finally, since XML technology is central to data exchange for networked applications, the course covers the security aspects of XML.
-This includes the usage of XML within web services and SOAP messages, alongside protection measures such as XML signature and XML encryption.
-The course also addresses weaknesses in these protection measures and XML-specific security issues, such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+Finally, as XML technology is pivotal for data exchange in networked applications, the course covers its security aspects.
+This includes the use of XML in web services and SOAP messages, along with protective measures like XML Signature and XML Encryption.
+It also addresses weaknesses in these protections and XML-specific security issues such as XML injection, XML External Entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will